st0012/object_tracer/README.md

 service.perform
 ```

-This kind of code changes are usually annoying, and that's one of the problems I want to solve with `TappingDevice`.
+This kind of code changes are usually annoying, and that's one of the problems I want to solve with `ObjectTracer`.

 So here's another option, just insert a `with_HELPER_NAME` call in between: